NCAS-CMS/cf-python/docs/source/tutorial.rst

 Arthmetical and relational operations with insufficent metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For :ref:`arithmetical <Arithmetical-operations>` and :ref:`relational
-<Relational-operations>` operations, if both operands are field
-constructs but there is insufficent metadata to create a mapping of physically compatible dimensions, then operations may applied to the field construct's data instead.
+If both operands of :ref:`arithmetical <Arithmetical-operations>` or :ref:`relational <Relational-operations>` operations are field constructs with insufficent metadata to create a mapping of physically compatible dimensions, then operations may applied to the field construct's data instead.
 The resulting data may then be inserted into a copy of one of the field constructs, either with the `~cf.Field.set_data` method of the field construct, or with :ref:`indexed assignment <Assignment-by-index>`.
 The latter technique allows broadcasting, but the former one does not.

-In this case it is **assumed, and not checked**\ , that the dimensions of both `~cf.Data` instance operands are already in the correct order for physically meaningful broadcasting to occur.
+In this case it is assumed, and not checked, that the dimensions of both `~cf.Data` instance operands are already in the correct order for physically meaningful broadcasting to occur.

 .. code-block:: python
   :caption: *Operate on the data and use 'set_data' to put the